 We built the fastest production-level zkVM in the industry, centered around our self-developed zkMIPS (later renamed Ziren); in terms of the challenge model, we successfully explored and advanced the research and development of BitVM2, maintaining a leading position in this field and laying a feasible foundation for native BTC cross-layer interaction;

-Kevin: We refer to GOAT as the first native ZK Rollup to achieve real-time proving because we have made the withdrawal proof for users a real-time proof, strictly controlling the proof generation time to within 30 seconds (in the worst case).
+Kevin: We refer to GOAT as the first native ZK Rollup to achieve real-time proving because we have made the user withdrawal proof a real-time proof, strictly controlling the proof generation time to within 30 seconds (in the worst case).
 This "real-time proving" is a true breakthrough in ZK technology.

 For users, this means lower latency and faster finality, further enhancing the efficiency of their assets; for developers and ecosystem projects, this signifies that ZK Rollup has officially transitioned from the experimental stage to the production-level application stage.

-Q4 Core Goal: Truly Make Bitcoin "Liquid"
+Q4 Core Goal: Make Bitcoin Truly "Liquid"

 First, to make cross-layer transactions of native BTC faster and safer; second, to reduce the cost and latency of ZK proving to a level that can support large-scale applications; third, to improve the decentralized structure of the Sequencer, ensuring it is auditable, verifiable, and participatory.
 If I had to choose the highest priority among these tasks, it would undoubtedly be the launch of BitVM2 Beta-Mainnet.
 It determines the ultimate security of our BTC cross-layer interaction and is key to whether the entire ecosystem can truly achieve the free flow of native assets.